Any good SaaS product needs a good user onboarding process.

 This needs to be a simple email that pushes users further in their journey.

 Canva does it well:

-Canva is famous with its simple product that could be utilized by someone who doesn’t have any design experience, and they don’t hold back from pointing that out.
+Canva is famous for its simple product and that it doesn’t require design experience, and they don’t hold back from pointing that out.

-Although email onboarding is important, your primary focus is getting users in the product so stick to that.
+Although email onboarding is important, your primary focus is getting users into the product, so stick to that.

 First impressions are not important…